A woman’s uterus expands up to 500 times the normal size during pregnancy. Her heart gets bigger, too, giving the body up to 50% blood increase.

 What seems to be the deal?

-Firstly, pregnancy does extensive reductions in the volume of gray matter in female brain.
+Firstly, pregnancy does extensive reductions in the volume of gray matter in the female brain.

 Yet, shrinking brain areas in pregnancy are oddly specific.